A local automaton for the 2D toric code: Introduction

-Our results also have interesting implications for quantum many-body physics, where geometric locality is a natural physical constraint.
+\begin{enumerate} \item [(5)] \emph{Consequences for non-equilibrium physics.} \end{enumerate} Our results also have interesting implications for quantum many-body physics, where geometric locality is a natural physical constraint.
 Our construction provides an example of a completely stable open quantum system below four dimensions, and we are currently unaware of any other examples that are stable to {\it arbitrary} (but weak) noise.
 It will be interesting to see how this example fits into a more general classification of stable phases in open quantum systems, the definition and understanding of which is still in its infancy (see e.g.~\cite{rakovszky2023defining}).

 An important comment is that the dynamics implemented by our circuit is fundamentally non-equilibrium in character, in that it does not satisfy detailed balance, and does not have a thermal steady state.
 This is an example of how (both classical and quantum) systems that break detailed balance can exhibit ordered phases in lower dimensions than systems undergoing thermalizing dynamics, which obey detailed balance.
 Classically, we are aware of an example obeying detailed balance which robustly stabilizes a single bit of information in 3D (the classical Ising gauge theory, see Ref.~\cite{PhysRevB.99.094103}) which can be decoded using ideas in Ref.~\cite{serna2024worldsheet}.
 It would be interesting to prove a no-go theorem in lower dimensions or to understand how exactly detailed balance must be broken to lead to ordered phases.
 In the quantum case, it would interesting if one could construct a self-correcting quantum memory below four dimensions, either by constructing a 3D topological stabilizer code, or by studying random Hamiltonians with non-commuting terms.